ghostnetic/adblock-filter-compiler/README.md

 - [oisd/blocklist-big (big.oisd.nl)](https://adguardteam.github.io/HostlistsRegistry/assets/filter_27.txt)
 - [hBlock/blocklist (hosts_adblock.txt)](https://hblock.molinero.dev/hosts_adblock.txt)

-You can easily add your own filter lists by modifying the `adblock_filter_generator.py` script and updating the `blocklist_urls` list with the URLs of your custom filter lists.
+You can easily add your own filter lists by creating a `config.json` file and updating the `blocklist_urls` array with the URLs of your custom filter lists.

 ## Usage

 1. Clone the repository or download the source code.
-2. Add or remove blocklist URLs in the `blocklist_urls` list in the `adblock_filter_compiler.py` file.
+2. Create a `config.json` file and add or remove blocklist URLs in the `blocklist_urls` array.
 3. Run the `adblock_filter_compiler.py` script.
 This will generate the `blocklist.txt` file with the combined filter list in AdBlock syntax format.

 ## Automated Updates